Malaysian court tells former PM Najib to defend himself in 1MDB-linked case

-Najib, who lost a general election last year, faces dozens of criminal charges over accusations that $4.5 billion (£3.52 billion) was stolen from 1Malaysia Development Bhd (1MDB), which he co-founded in 2009.
+Najib, who lost a general election last year, faces dozens of criminal charges over accusations that $4.5 billion was stolen from 1Malaysia Development Bhd (1MDB), which he co-founded in 2009.

 "SRC has been wrongfully deprived of the 42 million," Kuala Lumpur High Court judge Mohamad Nazlan Mohamad Ghazali said.
 "As such, I now call upon the accused to enter his defence on all seven charges."